Longines VS Omega

-There are also other things to consider which include Omega's proprietary components such as the Si14 silicon balance spring which is more resistant to magnetic waves than the standard balance spring and their famous Co-Axial escapement which requires less frequent servicing and offer a longer warranty period, and ultimately more peace of mind in the long term.
+That said, there are also many other things to consider which include Omega's proprietary components such as the Si14 silicon balance spring which is more resistant to magnetic waves than the standard balance spring, and their famous Co-Axial escapement which requires less frequent servicing and offer a longer warranty period, and ultimately more peace of mind in the long term.
+Omega is also the only watch manufacturer that has timepieces with the COSC certified Chronometer designation and the METAS certified Master Chronometer designation at the same time.
+This combination is a testimony to not only their overall quality but their resistance to electromagnetic frequencies, precision & accuracy, and water-resistance.
+Watches with this designation would have the words Master Chronometer on the dial.

 Why would someone buy a Longines watch instead of an Omega?